adsr/mle/README.md

 ### Advanced usage: Scripting

-mle is extensible via the [Wren](http://wren.io) programming language.
+mle is extensible via the [Lua](https://www.lua.org) programming language.
 Scripts are loaded via the `-x` cli option.
 Commands registered by scripts can be mapped to keys as normal via `-k`.
-See `uscript.wren` for a simple example.
+See `uscript.lua` for a simple example.

 ### Advanced usage: Headless mode